 We spent time in the garden watching nature unfurl in wonder.

 Domino is positively serene after his horrendous summer last year.
-It was this time last year when the feline brute, Rambo beat him up and left him limping with one abscess after another.
+It was this time last year when the feline brute, Rambo beat him up and left him limping.
+The wound, abscessed, oozed, burst and filled up again.
 Our vet, Dr. G. feared if the six weeks of antibiotics didn’t work, his front, left leg would have to be amputated.
 Not only did the big D recover but went from feral to a lap cat a few months later.

 Domino’s face of misery during his recovery after the abcess was lanced.